Dragonite: Appearances

 Dragonite first appeared in Pokémon Red and Green, the latter which was replaced by Pokémon Blue outside of Japan.
 It is only obtainable through leveling up a Dragonair.
 These games have a series of opponents called the Elite Four, whose leader is Lance, a Dragon-focused trainer who features a Dragonite as his signature Pokémon.
 The line appears in Pokémon Gold and Silver, where Lance assists the player-character to infiltrate Team Rocket, using his Dragonite in the process.
 He is later fought as the Champion of the region's Elite Four, featuring three Dragonites.
 Dragonite appears in a similar capacity in remakes FireRed and LeafGreen, Let's Go, Pikachu! and Let's Go, Eevee!, and HeartGold and SoulSilver.
 It also appeared in Pokémon Sun and Moon, where its designer, Shigeki Morimoto, appears with Dragonite on his team.
 Dragonite has appeared in all mainline Pokémon games until Pokémon Sword and Shield, where it and its previous forms were not included alongside hundreds of other Pokémon also cut, although it and its preceding forms were eventually added in the second part of the Pokémon Sword and Shield Expansion Pass, Crown Tundra.
 It later appeared in Pokémon Scarlet and Violet.
 A Dragonite based on one of Lance's Dragonites was distributed to participants in a competitive Pokémon tournament called the Kanto Classic Wi-Fi Tournament.
-The 2025 game Pokémon Legends: Z-A is set to introduce a new Mega Evolved form of Dragonite, dubbed Mega Dragonite.
+The 2025 game Pokémon Legends: Z-A introduced a new Mega Evolved form of Dragonite, dubbed Mega Dragonite.

 Dragonite has appeared in many other Pokémon spin-off titles, including the Pokémon Mystery Dungeon series, Pokémon Snap, and Pokémon Go.
 Dragonite was made playable in Pokémon Unite during a holiday update in 2021 as an "All-Rounder" type.
 Characters in Unite get costumes called Holowear; Dragonite has received multiple Holowear outfits, including a worker's apron and a champion outfit.
 It also appeared in the Pokémon Trading Card Game as a card that can be used through evolving from Dratini and then Dragonair.
 It first appeared in the Fossil set, and has received multiple promotional cards, including one given out to promote Pokémon: The First Movie and one given out with Japanese copies of the Game Boy Color Pokémon Trading Card Game.
 It also makes a minor appearance in Super Smash Bros.
 Ultimate as a collectible item called a "Spirit" that can be used to enhance the player's character.